A Computational Study for Solving Decision-Dependent Robust Problems as Bilevel Optimization Problems: Computational Study

-In this section, we consider all three applications with their respective decision-dependent budgeted uncertainty set.
-We compare the robust approach with the bilevel approach.
-Note that we do not report numerical results for the bilevel approach based on the KKT reformulation because preliminary experiments revealed that the strong-duality-based model always outperforms the KKT-based one.
-Hence, the bilevel approaches correspond to Model~\eqref{eq:short-path-probl:cont-dd-rob-model:nonlin-bilevel-ref} for the shortest path problem, Model~\eqref{eq:knapsack-probl:cont-dd-rob-model:bilevel:nonlin-bilevel-ref} for the knapsack problem, and Model~\eqref{eq:portfolio-probl:cont-dd-rob-model:bilevel-ref} for the portfolio selection problem.
-The robust approaches correspond to Model~\eqref{eq:short-path-probl:cont-dd-rob-model:nonlin-rob-count} for the shortest path problem, Model~\eqref{eq:knapsack-probl:cont-dd-rob-model:nonlin-rob-count} for the knapsack problem, and Model~\eqref{eq:portfolio-probl:cont-dd-rob-model:rob-count} for the portfolio selection problem.
+As a second step, we consider all three applications with their respective continuous decision-dependent knapsack uncertainty set.
+We again compare the classic robust approach with the bilevel approach using the strong-duality based single-level reformulation.
+The complete derivation of the reformulations can be found in Appendix~\ref{sec:appendix:applications:shortest-path:knapsack} for the shortest-path problem, in Appendix~\ref{sec:appendix:applications:knapsack:knapsack} for the knapsack problem, and in Appendix~\ref{sec:appendix:applications:portfolio:knapsack} for the portfolio selection problem.